klouderone/kiwi-split/README.md

 - Inbuilt **Nice!View display support**
 - Included hole for bigger batteries under the PCB
 - Waffle Pattern PCB

+There is a wide range of support for different accessories, including 3D printable Covers for Trackpads, Nice!Views, and OLEDs!

+The Kiwi is a minimalist board, aimed to be as compact as possible, yet very easy to build, with the ability to use either leaded diodes or surface mount diodes.
+It is inteneded to be used with home row-mods.

+This board was inspired by the [Fifi by Ray Chengy](https://github.com/raychengy/fifi_split_keeb).

+Please make sure to read everything before building or using.

+## Images

 ## Bill Of Materials